THE IRANIAN LANDS

 - Persian/Persia will be used specifically for the people who settled in Fars, their territory and the empire they built under the Achaemenid kings.
 But bear in mind, it was the name used by its enemies, the Greeks.

 - Iranians will be used for the peoples who inhabited the plateau and the lands bordering it, who thought of themselves as belonging to Eranshahr, but not necessarily as Persians (Parthians, Bactrians and many others that we'll come across).
+Although the Sasanian dynasty originated from Fars, they did not usually think of themselves as 'Persian'.

 Most Iranians today speak a modern form of the language spoken in Persia in ancient times (now called Farsi).
 Although, to write it, they use a script adapted from Arabic, the language is not related to Arabic.
 It's part of the family of Indo-European languages, which includes not only several Indian languages (Urdu, Hindi) but also Greek, Latin, Russian, German - and English.
 You might be able to guess what these Farsi words mean: dokhtar, baradar, pedar, nam, dar, tarik, tondar, now (answers here)